swisnl/filament-geometry/README.md

     ...
 ]
 ```
-The name used for make() must be the one you set up as your model's computed geojson
-property.
-Note that you can have multiple maps on a form, by adding a second computed
-property referencing a second pair of geojson fields.

 #### Full options

 The full set of options is as follows.
-All option methods support closures, as well as direct values.
+Some option methods support closures, as well as direct values.

 ```php
 use Swis\Filament\Geometry\Enums\ControlPosition